 I lead through compassion, empathy, and believe in servant leadership.

-When I'm not at my desk coding or writing this blog, I enjoy playing hockey, watching a good movie, but most importantly, spending time with my lovely wife and three amazing kids.
+When I'm not at my desk working or writing this blog, I enjoy playing hockey, watching a good movie, but most importantly, spending time with my lovely wife and five amazing kids.

 For opportunities, questions, or just fun talk, I can be reached at email@example.com.

 I am currently a Senior Engineering Manager at Stripe, where I get to build global-scale public APIs that power the economic infrastructure for the internet.